cta-observatory/protozfitsreader/README.md

     export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/home/dneise/anaconda3/lib/python3.6/site-packages

+### Most common issues and possible remedies

+- Missing GLIBC version, message along the lines of:

+    ImportError: /usr/lib64/libstdc++.so.6: version `GLIBCXX_3.4.20' not found

+Caused by anaconda not setting up your LD_LIBRARY_PATH env variable properly.
+Solution: add <path_to_anaconda>/envs/<your_environment_name>/lib/ to your LD_LIBRARY_PATH

+- Cannot import _message, message along the lines of:

+    from google.protobuf.pyext import _message
+    ImportError: cannot import name '_message'

+Caused by missing protobuf for python (or badly installed).
+Solution: either conda or pip installations of protobuf (whichever version) is badly installed.
+Try uninstalling / reinstalling it, or if it did not work, try pip instead of conda or the other way around.
+If it really does not work, try another version.
+In my case the conda install did not work (no idea why), while the pip one did.
 ### Miniconda & Faster installation?

 If you use **Ana**conda this is not interesting for you, but if you use **Mini**conda,